mochang2/info-sec/info-sec-project/01-common-setup/README.md

         path("", views.login_func, name="login"),
     ]

-Add similar codes in the posts app.
+Add similar codes in 'posts' app.
 </br>
 </br>
 __When you type ht<span>tp://</span>localhost:portnumber/auth in web browser url, this page would be shown:__